73.3 F

 0

-This is first in a series of ten summertime articles mapping the common ground upon which parents, educators, and communities can unite regarding one of the most divisive topics in America: public education.
+This is part of a series of ten summertime articles mapping the common ground upon which parents, educators, and communities can unite regarding one of the most divisive topics in America: public education.

 Tom Deighan is a public educator and currently serves as Superintendent of Duncan Public Schools.
 He may be reached at deighantom@gmail.com